Danjumajamiu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. 2-print-alphabet.c prints the alphabet in lowercase, followed by a new line.
 4. 3-print-alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 5. 4-print-alphabt.c  prints the alphabet in lowercase, without q and e letters, followed by a new line.
+6. 5-print-numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line.